 We would like to say a big thank you to all our parents for your co-operation over the past year, Covid-19 has caused so many changes and we have had to adapt our routine and hours at nursery to ensure we are doing all we can to keep your children and our staff safe.

 Any quiries regarding anything Covid-19 related please contact the office, we are happy to answer any questions or concerns you may have.

-First Friends are on Instagram as well as Facebook!
-If you would like to follow us, please search ‘firstfriendspdn’.
+First Friends are now on Instagram as well as Facebook!
+If you would like to follow us please search ‘firstfriendspdn’.
 We regularly post photos of the new and exciting activities your children have been taking part in!
-We also post updates and notices on our social media, so they are a great way of knowing what is coming up! (we know we went a little quiet during lockdown however now were back in the swing of things, posts will become more regular again!)
+We also post updates and notices on our social media, so this is a great way of knowing what is coming up!

 Invoices and payments